Noaaan/MythicMetals/PATCHNOTES.md

 Increased the mining speed of Durasteel slightly.
 Reduced the durability of Prometheum and Bronze tools.
 Increased the chance to find Banglum Chunks and Aquarium Pearls if you have luck.
+Prometheum will no longer cancel block breaking when regaining durability.

 #### Other Changes
 Re-worked the Hallowed Armor model (thanks Pois1x!).
 Re-worked all durasteel assets, plus raw quadrillum (thanks Pois1x!).
+Re-implemented steel tools and armor.
 Made Unobtainium ores slightly luminous.
 Fixed a crash related to EnchantmentHelper for entities with no gear.
 Added a resource condition to validate nuggets.
 Fixed Natural Aqua Affinity not applying on tools.
 Improved the textures of Bronze and Osmium armor.
 Overhauled all armor and tool effect particles.
 Added a new armor model for Carmot (thanks Dr. Zeal!).

 # 0.13.1 and 0.12.2